helloprasanna/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/CDN-Cloudfront/README.md

 CloudFront can be used to deliver your entire website, including dynamic content, static, streaming and interactive content using a global network of edge locations.

-Requests for your content are automically routed to the nearest Edge Location, so content is delivered with the best possible performance.
+Requests for your content are automatically routed to the nearest Edge Location, so content is delivered with the best possible performance.

-CloudFront is optimized to work with other Amazon Web Services like S3, EC2, Elastic Load Balancing and Route 53.
-CloudFront also works seamlessly with any non-AWS origin server which stores the original,definitive versions of your files.
+CloudFront is optimised to work with other Amazon Web Services like S3, EC2, Elastic Load Balancing and Route 53.
+CloudFront also works seamlessly with any non-AWS origin server which stores the original, definitive versions of your files.

+Edge locations are not just read-only, you can also write to them

+Objects are cached for TTL (time to live), you will be charged for clearing cache (Using invalidation option).

+CF can have one of two types of Geo-restrictions
+- Black list
+- White list

 ## Key Terminology